Violet Oaklander: Criticism

 Critics of Oaklander's method of working Gestalt therapy techniques and principles into play therapy with children and adolescents say that Gestalt therapy should not be used with children, because Gestalt therapy works primarily with the ego, and children do not have fully developed egos.
-In response, Oaklander has stated, “I strongly believe that Gestalt therapy is so organic that it stands to reason that it fits the development of children.
-As Fritz Perls used to say, ‘Lose your mind and come to your senses.’
+In response, Oaklander stated, "I strongly believe that Gestalt therapy is so organic that it stands to reason that it fits the development of children.
+As Fritz Perls used to say, 'Lose your mind and come to your senses.'
 The child's expression of emotions and the intellectual development of the child, it's all so organic and it's all basic to Gestalt therapy.
 So to me, how could it not be?
 Even with adults, it begins in childhood.
 You don't suddenly block your ability to express emotions as an adult.
 It starts way back.
-So, it seems to me that it is very essential and organic and obvious that the development of the child is much akin to Gestalt therapy.”
+So, it seems to me that it is very essential and organic and obvious that the development of the child is much akin to Gestalt therapy."

 Violet Solomon Oaklander Foundation

-Oaklander's legacy is now being sustained and promoted by the Violet Solomon Oaklander Foundation, a non-profit corporation created to further the work of Dr. Violet Oaklander.
-The Foundation was founded in 2003, when approximately twenty of Oaklander's family members and long-time colleagues met to discuss various ways of carrying on Oaklander's work after her retirement.
+Oaklander's legacy is sustained and promoted by the Violet Solomon Oaklander Foundation, a non-profit corporation created to further Oaklander's work.
+The foundation was founded in 2003, when approximately twenty of Oaklander's family members and long-time colleagues met to discuss various ways of carrying on her work after her retirement.
 The founding members have worked with Oaklander to launch the VSOF website, develop training materials and programs, publish a quarterly newsletter, create an archive library, network with professionals in multiple countries, and develop a scholarship program to provide training in the Oaklander Model for those in need of assistance.

 The first Violet Solomon Oaklander Foundation conference took place in November 2011 in Malibu, California, and featured presentations by a number of founding members and other guest presenters regarding the application and further development of the Oaklander method.
 Since then, four additional conferences have been held, including the most recent in 2021 which was entirely virtual and ran around the clock with presenters and participants from many different countries.